OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 }
 ```

-The following is a [sample code for excluding a file from backup](https://developer.apple.com/library/content/qa/qa1719/index.html "How do I prevent files from being backed up to iCloud and iTunes?") on iOS 5.1 and later (Swift):
+The following is [sample Swift code for excluding a file from a backup](https://developer.apple.com/library/content/qa/qa1719/index.html "How do I prevent files from being backed up to iCloud and iTunes?") on iOS 5.1 and later:

 ```
  func addSkipBackupAttributeToItemAtURL(filePath:String) -> Bool
     {
         let URL:NSURL = NSURL.fileURLWithPath(filePath)

-        assert(NSFileManager.defaultManager().fileExistsAtPath(filePath), "File \(filePath) does not exist")
+        assert(NSFileManager.defaultManager().fileExistsAtPath(filePath), "File \(filePath) doesn't exist")

         var success: Bool
         do {